dessentialist/growth_model/tutorial.md

-## FFF Growth System – Business User Tutorial
+## Growth System – Business User Tutorial

 Audience: Business stakeholders who want to install the tool, use the UI to build scenarios, run the model, and read outputs/plots.
 No coding required.